 High-school students, who are guided by faculty, graduate students and postdocs in the Department of Biochemistry, earned high praise in the International Genetically Engineered Machine competition.

-One of the longest and most successful partnerships is with San Francisco General Hospital and Trauma Center (SFGH), where more than 2,000 UCSF physicians and staff work side-by-side with the dedicated employees of the San Francisco Department of Public Health.
+One of the longest and most successful partnerships is with San Francisco General Hospital and Trauma Center (SFGH), a public safety-net hospital where more than 2,000 UCSF physicians and staff work side-by-side with the dedicated employees of the San Francisco Department of Public Health.